Howmany-Zeta/AI-Execute-Services/docs/user/knowledge_graph/STRUCTURED_DATA_PIPELINE.md

 # StructuredDataPipeline Usage Guide

-This guide explains how to use the `StructuredDataPipeline` to import structured data (CSV, JSON) into knowledge graphs.
+This guide explains how to use the `StructuredDataPipeline` to import structured data (CSV, JSON, SPSS, Excel) into knowledge graphs.

 ## Table of Contents